 Focuses on introduction to secure coding.
 Emphasizes concepts, principles, best practices of structured secure programs within security standards.
-Analysis and design of secure programming is stressed, including costs, threats, security concepts, policies, coding flaws, vulnerabilities, exploits and code mitigation.
-Case study reviews of legacy and contemporary object oriented languages to be completed.
-Course focuses on the application of secure coding principles, standards to resolve code flaws and vulnerabilities.
+Analysis of design of secure programming is stressed, including costs, threats, security concepts, policies, coding flaws, vulnerabilities, exploits and code mitigation.
+Analysis of the design of legacy and contemporary object-oriented languages is emphasized.
+Focuses on the application of secure coding principles, standards to resolve code flaws and vulnerabilities.